CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Instance

-Instead of adjusting the significance level $\alpha$ for every test, another strategy is to rank the tests by their \textit{$p$-values}, which indicate the statistical significance levels of tests~\cite{wasserstein2016asa}.
-This is called the FDR approach~\cite[pg.\ 687]{friedman2001elements} where we ensure that in expectation, $\frac{V}{R} = FDR$, where $R$ is the total number of rejections, and $V$ the number of false rejections.
-Common FDR approaches include Benjamini-Hochberg (BH) and Benjamini-Yekutieli (BY) procedures, where we try to control the FDR that is ``(upper) bounded by a user-defined level $\alpha$" (\cite[pg.
-688]{friedman2001elements}).
-We employed the BY procedure since it controls the FDR under arbitrary dependence assumptions\footnote{https://en.wikipedia.org/wiki/False\_discovery\_rate (last accessed: February 12, 2019).}.
-For each relation, we conduct a separate multiple hypothesis testing.
-We assign $\alpha$ to be 0.05 in our experiments.
+Instead of adjusting the significance level $\alpha$ for every test, another strategy is to rank the tests by their \textit{$p$-values} in an ascending order, and then select a certain number of top ranked tests as significant.
+This is called the FDR approach~\cite{friedman2001elements}, which ensures that in expectation the false discovery rate is below a user-defined threshold $\alpha$.
+Common FDR approaches are Benjamini-Hochberg (BH) and Benjamini-Yekutieli (BY) procedures \cite{friedman2001elements}, which differ in how many top ranked tests to declare as significant.
+We employ the BY procedure since it controls the FDR under arbitrary dependence assumptions, which is appropriate for this study because two tests should not be considered independent if their experiment specifications have common attributes.
+For each relation in $\{R1, R2, R3\}$, we conduct a separate BY procedure and use $\alpha = 0.05$.

-\begin{exmp} P-values for $s_1$ (Table \ref{example_t_test}) are corrected in a multiple testing setting where we run BY-Procedure on $p$-values of all of hypotheses in R1.
-Table \ref{result_pvalue} shows the corrected $p$-values for $s_1$.
-Since $p_0<\alpha$ and $p_1<\alpha$.
-Thus, the flag of $s_1$ is finally determined to be ``P". \end{exmp}